 - Post-traumatic stress disorder

 - Severe nausea

 - Wasting syndrome

-Although this list encompasses currently approved conditions, other severe conditions for which traditional medical treatments have not been effective can potentially be treated with cannabis.
-Speak to your physician about this because it is possible that your symptoms may be expected to be relieved with medical marijuana.
+Although this list encompasses currently approved conditions.
+Please speak to your physician about your condition because it is possible your symptoms can be relieved with medical marijuana.

-If you experience anxiety, depression, cancer, insomnia or migraines, you may find relief from medical marijuana prescribed by such innovative medical providers.
+If you experience anxiety, depression, cancer, insomnia, or migraines, check with your medical provider to see if they believe you may also benefit from medical cannabis.

 Personal Information Needed

 Gather the information and documents you need for applying online before you begin the process.
 The state requires that you complete the application once you begin the online process.
 You cannot save the application when it is in process and finish it at another time.

 Your documents must be in an electronic format and available to upload to the application site during your session.
 Following is a list of the documents and other information required during the application process: